khoi/khoi-hugo/content/post/daily-coding-problem-5-higher-order-function.md

 ## Solution

-This one is relatively easy, as long as you're familiar with the idea of higher order function.
+If you're familiar with the concept of [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function), this one should be relatively easy.

 [5_higher_order_function.go](https://github.com/khoi/daily-coding-problem-in-go/blob/master/5_higher_order_function.go)